Eunovo/superbackend/packages/core/src/plugins/authorization/README.md

 ## Defining Access Control Rules

 By default, all users(including guests) are authorised to perform any action in your application.
-We can modify the authority of roles.
+We can modify the authority of each role.
 ```graphql
 """
 @model